imadcollin/apegroup-web-guide/Ch6/ch6.md

   },
   /*******************************************************************************
-2. The scripts -This could be differ from an implementation to another Remember Scripts need to run with npm command like: npm run gulp
+2. The scripts -This could be differ from an implementation to another Remember  some Npm scripts  need to run with the npm run like: npm run gulp
   *******************************************************************************/
   "scripts": {
     "firebase": "firebase",